Physer/nuxt-rendering-demo/README.md

 The repository uses workspaces.
 Go to the root of the repository and run `npm install` to install the dependencies.

+### Prepare CMS library

+Before you can run the application, ensure you have the right environment variables available in your `.env` file.
+You can use `.env.example` as an example.
+Fill in the necessary values before you continue.

+### The applications

 In order to run the application using NextJS run the following commands:

 1. `npm run next:build`